NvChad/nvchad.github.io/docs/contribute.md

 - copy the structure from other base16 themes in the themes dir.
 - Follow the [base16 conventions](https://github.com/chriskempson/base16/blob/master/styling.md).
+- make sure the variable names dont have "#" before the hex values i.e base00 = #000000 would be wrong , but base00 = 000000 would be right.

 - Now send the PR!!